Habitual Traffic Offender Challenges

 (e) Failing to stop and render aid as required under the laws of this state in the event of a motor vehicle crash resulting in the death or personal injury of another; or

-(2) Fifteen convictions for moving traffic offenses for which points may be assigned as set forth in section 322.27, including those offenses in subsection (1).
+(2) Fifteen convictions for moving traffic offenses for which points may be assigned as outlined in section 322.27, including those offenses in subsection (1).

 The “Gotcha Holding” for Habitual Traffic Offenders